 2. Create an initial estimate for the project.

 With your end goal in mind, you can begin pricing out how much the materials and work will cost.
+Take advantage of the Discover Personal Loans home remodeling calculator to ballpark kitchen and bathroom projects.
 Another factor to keep in mind: if you’re not going to DIY the project, then you’ll want to call contractors for estimates as well.
 Getting estimates from two or three different vendors will give you an idea of prices in your region, and talking with several contractors can help you refine your estimates even further.
 Also, be sure you understand how the contractors are pricing your project — is it a fixed cost or cost plus (the cost of labor plus materials)?
 Each approach can make a big difference in the final cost.

 3. Be sure to account for extra costs.